MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ### Create storage container

-We will start by creating a single storage container.
+We will start by using the [az storage container create](/cli/azure/storage/container#az-storage-container-create) to create a single storage container and then use the [az storage container list](/cli/azure/storage/container#az-storage-container-list) to query the name of the created container.

 ```azurecli
 container="learningbash"